Zimbabwe: National symbols

 The stone-carved Zimbabwe Bird appears on the national flags and the coats of arms of both Zimbabwe and Rhodesia, as well as on banknotes and coins (first on Rhodesian pound and then Rhodesian dollar).
 It probably represents the bateleur eagle or the African fish eagle.
 The famous soapstone bird carvings stood on walls and monoliths of the ancient city of Great Zimbabwe.

 Balancing rocks are geological formations all over Zimbabwe.
 The rocks are perfectly balanced without other supports.
 They are created when ancient granite intrusions are exposed to weathering, as softer rocks surrounding them erode away.
 They have been depicted on both the banknotes of Zimbabwe and the Rhodesian dollar banknotes.
 The ones found on the current notes of Zimbabwe, named the Banknote Rocks, are located in Epworth, approximately 9 mi southeast of Harare.
 There are many different formations of the rocks, incorporating single and paired columns of three or more rocks.
 These formations are a feature of south and east tropical Africa from northern South Africa northwards to Sudan.
 The most notable formations in Zimbabwe are located in the Matobo National Park in Matabeleland.

 The national anthem of Zimbabwe is "Raise the Flag of Zimbabwe" (Simudzai Mureza wedu WeZimbabwe; Kalibusiswe Ilizwe leZimbabwe).
-It was introduced in March 1994 after a nationwide competition to replace Ishe Komborera Africa as a distinctly Zimbabwean song.
+It was introduced in March 1994 after a nationwide competition to replace Ishe Komborera Africa.
 The winning entry was a song written by Professor Solomon Mutswairo and composed by Fred Changundega.
 It has been translated into all three of the main languages of Zimbabwe.